moonshade999/moonshade999/README.md

 Targeting my first Triton implementations — vector add, fused softmax, and matmul — by September 2026.
-Goal for the matmul: within 50% of cuBLAS on whatever GPU I can get my hands on.
+Goal for the matmul: at least 50% of cuBLAS throughput on whatever GPU I can get my hands on.

 ## Recent writing